invinciblescriptz/invincible-private-killing/README.md

                 end
                 if rightHand and leftHand then
                     for _, target in pairs(Players:GetPlayers()) do
-                        if target ~= LP and not playerWhitelist[target.Name] then local targetChar = target.Character
+                        if target ~= LP and not whitelist[target.Name] then local tChar = target.Character
-                            if targetChar then
+                            if tChar then
-                                local rootPart = targetChar:FindFirstChild("HumanoidRootPart")
+                                local root = tChar:FindFirstChild("HumanoidRootPart")
-                                local humanoid = targetChar:FindFirstChild("Humanoid")
+                                local hum = tChar:FindFirstChild("Humanoid")
-                                if rootPart and humanoid and humanoid.Health > 0 then
+                                if root and hum and hum.Health > 0 then
                                     pcall(function()
-                                        firetouchinterest(rightHand, rootPart, 1)
+                                        firetouchinterest(rightHand, root, 1)
-                                        firetouchinterest(leftHand, rootPart, 1)
+                                        firetouchinterest(leftHand, root, 1)
-                                        firetouchinterest(rightHand, rootPart, 0)
+                                        firetouchinterest(rightHand, root, 0)
-                                        firetouchinterest(leftHand, rootPart, 0)
+                                        firetouchinterest(leftHand, root, 0)
                                     end)
                                 end
                             end